Moravske Toplice: History

 The cadastral survey conducted at the end of the feudal era, in 1860, listed 68 houses in Tót-Morácz.
 The houses were scattered over a large area, standing alone or in small, irregular clusters.
 Almost all buildings were made of wood.
 There was an inn that was owned by the Zichy estate, opposite the manor.
 The village had a small cemetery (on the site of today's volunteer fire department).
 The surnames show that the majority of the inhabitants were Slovenes, but Hungarian names also occurred.
 Arable land and forests were the two dominant categories in land use, but the proportion of meadows was also significant, indicating the importance of animal husbandry.

-The volunteer fire brigade was established in 1894.
+The cadastral map recorded numerous microtoponyms used in the village at the time, only a few of which remain in use today.
+Microtoponyms in the lowland area include Lipnicze (the present thermal spa), Za skedny (the present village centre), Skaliny, Mocsvár, Dugi breg, Trebesaj, Upecske, Borovje, Gaj, and Brzinscsek.
+Locations in the Goričko area include Goustya, Baloghegy (now Rumičev Breg), Czuber, Alsó-Mihalovcsin (now Vinska Graba), and Felső-Mihalovcsin (now Moravske Gorice).

+The local toponymy was almost entirely Slovenian; the only Hungarian name was Baloghegy.
+Several names referred to vegetation and woodland, other names described terrain and landscape features.
+For example, Borovje derives from the Slavic word *borъ 'pine', indicating a pine forest, and Gaj denotes a small grove.
+The name Goustya, for a still existing large forest, probably derives from Slovene gošča 'dense woodland'.
+Skaliny most likely refers to stony ground (from Slovene skala 'rock'), and Dugi breg literally means 'long slope'.
+The name Brzinscsek probably relates to a small fast-flowing stream or gully (cf. Slavic *bъrzъ 'fast'), and Mocsvár most likely derives from Slavic *močьva 'marsh'.
+Za skedny 'behind the barns' was an area located behind farm buildings, and Trebesaj probably derives from the Slovene verb trebiti 'to clear forest', suggesting land created by woodland clearance.
+A few names were connected to personal names.

 The slow material growth of the village is shown by the fact that at the time of the 1910 census, 109 of the 151 houses were still built of wood, while 89 houses already had tiled roofs.
-87 percent of the population over the age of 6 could read and write.
+Eighty-seven percent of the population over age six could read and write.
+A volunteer fire brigade was established in 1894.

 In 1919, the entire Prekmurje region was united with the Kingdom of Serbs, Croats, and Slovenes; the border change was formalized in the Treaty of Trianon the following year.
 When the District of Murska Sobota was established in 1921, Moravci became a local community in the newly formed Municipality of Tešanovci.
 After annexation to Vas County and Hungary for a short period between 1941 and 1945, it became part of the Socialist Federal Republic of Yugoslavia following World War II, then independent Slovenia in 1991.